JOIN US IN nipaluna (HOBART)

 EXHIBIT

-Demonstrate your support for the role psychology, and psychologists play in supporting our communities to have positive mental health, elevate your brand presence, and be a part of advancing the field of psychology.
+Demonstrate your support for the role psychology, and psychologists play in supporting our communities to have positive mental health, elevate your brand presence, and be part of advancing the field of psychology.

 This committee brings together leaders in clinical neuropsychology who guide the development of a thoughtful, evidence-based program.
 Drawing on expertise in assessment, intervention, ethics, research, and education, the committee ensures the conference reflects a rights-based, inclusive, and socially informed future for neuropsychology.